What's a Female Cat Called? A full breakdown to Feline Nomenclature

 Kittens: The Young Queens-in-Training

 Before reaching adulthood and becoming a queen, a female cat is a kitten.
 This term is universally understood and applies to both male and female cats until they reach sexual maturity, typically around 6-9 months of age.
-The term “kitten” denotes youth and vulnerability, marking a distinct stage in a cat’s life cycle.
+In practice, the term “kitten” denotes youth and vulnerability, marking a distinct stage in a cat’s life cycle.
 Variations like “kitty” are often used as affectionate terms, reflecting a nurturing and caring relationship.

 Differentiating Female Cats: Age and Breeding Status